tomeichlersmith/denv/docs/src/env_dev.md

 are used to create development environments.
 The reasons for this are (in rough order):

-1. Most HPCs do not have `apptainer`/`singularity` installations that support building from a recipe file.
-I wanted a tool whose interface and user experince can be uniform including these runners and their common limitations.
+1. The separation of developing the environment from developing the code that requires the environment is helpful for isolating complicated dependency issues from the normal developer.
+The image build context could even be kept in a separate repository in order to enforce this isolation.
 2. Avoid build repetition.
 Many projects I work on have dependencies that take hours to build even on fast multi-core machines.
 This means it can save many people time if the container image is built once for everyone and then distributed via a registry (like DockerHub).
-3. The separation of developing the environment from developing the code that requires the environment is helpful for isolating complicated dependency issues from the normal developer.
-The image build context could even be kept in a separate repository in order to enforce this isolation.
+3. Somes HPCs do not have `apptainer`/`singularity` installations that support building from a recipe file.
+While newer versions support building from a recipe file in a secure environment, I wanted a tool whose interface and user experince can be uniform including these runners and their common limitations.

 Now that is out of the way, I have a few suggestions to make about how to develop these environments.
 Since my ability to build images